-- 1. A minimum Graduate Record Exam (GRE) score of 900 (Verbal and Quantitative), or a minimum Miller Analogies Test (MAT) score of 402, are normally required for admission. - 2.
-A minimum GPA of 3.25 is required on the last graduate degree, either Master's or Education Specialist.
+- 1. A minimum Graduate Record Exam (GRE) score of 900 (Verbal and Quantitative), or a minimum Miller Analogies Test (MAT) score of 402, are normally required for admission. - A minimum GPA of 3.25 is required on the last graduate degree, either Master's or Education Specialist.
 No more than thirty (30) semester hours from an Ed.S. degree may be used toward the doctorate.
-The advisor will recommend the appropriate Education Specialist credits to be transferred. - 3.
-An acceptable work experience record. - 4.
-Four (4) letters of recommendation indicating probable success in the program. - 5.
-Proof of the ability to write effectively. - 6.
-An acceptable interview.
+The advisor and program coordinatorwill recommend the appropriate Education Specialist credits to be transferred. - 3.
+An acceptable work experience record (curriculum vitae or resume). - 4.
+Three (3) letters of recommendation indicating probable success in the program from professional sources. - 5.
+An acceptable score on the writing sample. - 6.
+An acceptable score on the interview.

 The admissions committee will review and evaluate the entire academic and professional record in making the admissions decision.
-Equal weight will be given to: (a) previous graduate GPA, (b) GRE or MAT scores, (c) other variables listed above.
-Applicants whose standardized test scores are below those normally expected for admission will be considered for admission to these programs if: (1) the overall record (based on the above variables) indicates high potential for success in doctoral study, and (2) the applicant's overall potential for success in the program is judged to be comparable to that of the other applicants in the admissions cycle.
+Consideration will be given to: (a) previous graduate GPA, (b) GRE or MAT scores, (c) other variables listed above.

-All application materials must be submitted to the Graduate School by the priority application deadlines.
+All application materials must be submitted to the Graduate School by the deadlines below.

-Fall semester July 1

-Spring semester November 1
+Fall Semester July 1 Spring November 1

-Summer session April 1